ManCloud/UltraCIC-III/README.md

 I simply extended the version Krikzz created under the name UltraCIC-II to support automatic switching between NTSC and PAL if the console was unable to boot.

 # Instructions
-Select the version of CIC chip you wish to recreate by uncommenting one of the lines from 59-74 in UltraCIC_t45.asm.
-If you wish to use this on an ATTiny25 instead of an ATTiny45, comment line 122 and uncomment line 124.
 - Install avra
 - Assemble the code
   - avra UltraCIC-III.asm -d {MCU}